votingworks/arlo/README.md

 ## Developer resources

-Arlo is open-source software, meaning you are free to use it, modify it, and redistribute those modifications as you'd like, provided that, when you redistribute your modifications, you share them in the same open way.
+Arlo is open-source software ([AGPL v3.0](https://github.com/votingworks/arlo/blob/master/LICENSE)), meaning you are free to use it, modify it, and redistribute those modifications as you'd like, provided that, when you redistribute your modifications, you share them in the same open way.
 Because Arlo is open-source, anyone can review it or run their own copy, thus ensuring that, when used in a real audit, it is performing according to specification.

 Like any open-source software, Arlo welcomes suggested changes in the form of pull requests on GitHub.
 If you're interested in getting a change merged into Arlo, please consider the following: